scottyroges/MortgageMatrix/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on implementing the first screen of the Mortgage Matrix application, which is the Home Affordability Estimator.
+The current focus is on implementing the core calculator screens of the Mortgage Matrix application.
+We have completed the Home Affordability Estimator and are now working on the Monthly Payment Calculator.
 This includes:

-1. Creating reusable UI components for the mortgage calculator
+1. Creating reusable UI components for the mortgage calculators
-2. Implementing the form interface for user inputs
+2. Implementing the form interfaces for user inputs
-3. Styling the components to match the design
+3. Styling the components to match the designs
 4. Adding basic form validation
-5. Setting up the expandable results section with actual calculation data
+5. Setting up the results sections with actual calculation data
 6. Refactoring components for better organization and reusability

 ## Recent Changes

-- Implemented the first screen of the Mortgage Matrix app
+- Implemented the first two screens of the Mortgage Matrix app (Home Affordability Estimator and Monthly Payment Calculator)
-- Created several new reusable components:
+- Created several reusable components:
   - InputField: For monetary inputs with dollar sign prefix and formatting
   - MinMaxSlider: For selecting ranges like interest rates and property taxes with dual thumbs
   - Button: For Calculate and Reset buttons with primary/secondary variants